versionone/VersionOne.Localization/README.md

 ### VersionOne.Localization.Localizer

 Implements `ILocalizerResolver` interface, caching localized output of each `tag`.
 If current `Localizer` instance does not define a translation for a given `tag`, it delegates resolution to a `fallback` instance configured via its constructor argument.
-If fallback localizer instance does not exist (as is in case of the default localizer instance), a `Trim()`'ed text of the tag itself is cached and returned as its localized value.
+If fallback localizer instance does not exist (as is in case of the default localizer instance), a `Trim()`ed text of the tag itself is cached and returned as its localized value.

 Each localization tag is treated as a stack of individual terms separated by tics `'` (terms themselves cannot contain tics).
 When translating a tag, `Localizer` attempts to resolve it from the most specific to the least specific form, until it finds a matching translation template defined.
 For example, translating a tag `foo'bar'baz` would cause the following resolution attempts until a matching translation template is found: